ludonara/inspirally/README.md

 This is a free word generator by theme.
 A word, your rules.
 Have a break with Inspirally.

 This app is free and open for ever.
+We built it to our team building at [Powerslide](https://powerslide.io)

 ---